How to spot warble fly, what to do if you suspect it and measures to prevent its spread.

 If you report suspicion of warble fly in Scotland APHA vets will investigate.

-If warble fly is confirmed the outbreak will be controlled in line with the Scotland contingency plan for exotic notifiable diseases.
+If warble fly is confirmed the outbreak will be controlled in line with the Scotland exotic diseases of animals contingency framework plan.

 Further information on prevention and control